The Turn to Starboard Round Britain Challenge crew endured rough weather and broken gear during their eight week voyage

 Chris Greenwood, a 54-year-old former soldier from St Day near Redruth in Cornwall, said: “The toughest part was the force 10 gales around the Isle of Man and up in Scotland.
 They ripped the sails so hard we had to stop for a couple of days to get them repaired.”

-The voyage was organised by the Falmouth-based challenge, Turn to Starboard, which helps military personnel suffering with physical injuries or mental trauma by providing sailing courses.
+The voyage was organised by the Falmouth-based charity, Turn to Starboard, which helps military personnel suffering with physical injuries or mental trauma by providing sailing courses.

 The aim of the sailing expedition was to help participants re-engage, reintegrate and gain new skills to help start new careers.
 It is the second time it has taken place.